fcarry/carrymania/README.md

 The focus is to achieve RAG (Retrieval-Augmented Generation) both with ChatGPT via API and with Ollama and DeepSeek R1 for local execution.
 The different prototypes are trained with your documentation and respond based on it, offering many possible applications.

+The RAG (Retrieval-Augmented Generation) is performed by splitting the documents into chunks, which are then saved to a vector database that the LLM can use as context to determine the appropriate response.

 ##chatbotdoc-chatgpt-api
 A Docker container that exposes a REST API to query the RAG system trained on your documents.